Lake Wales Ridge National Wildlife Refuge: Fauna

-The animals the refuge was designed to protect are the Florida scrub jay (Aphelocoma coerulescens), eastern indigo snake (Drymarchon corais couperi), bluetail mole skink (Eumeces egregius lividus), and sand skink (Neoseps reynoldsi).
+The animals the refuge was designed to protect are the Florida scrub jay (Aphelocoma coerulescens), eastern indigo snake (Drymarchon couperi), bluetail mole skink (Plestiodon egregius lividus), and sand skink (Neoseps reynoldsi).
+The region is also likely of great importance for the conservation of diverse smaller fauna, e.g. Florida scrub arthropods, etc, including examples of neglected regional endemics such as the Lake Placid funnel wolf spider (Sosippus placidus Brady, 1972), which is a species of conservation concern.